 While we are a business with an innovative approach, we still have old-fashioned sensibilities.
 You can’t just push a button and order Kiln Art – you need to talk to us about what you want because everything we do is made uniquely for you.
 We’re here to serve you, so don’t be shy.

 In response to a great interest for their work, Sharon and Paul established a manufacturing facility in 1999 in Chester Basin, Nova Scotia, about a 45-minute drive west of Halifax.
-Shortly thereafter, they opened a retail store, Chez Glass Lass, in nearby Chester.
-In April 2007, having outgrown that space, they moved Chez Glass Lass next door to 63 Duke Street, a much bigger location.
+Chez Glass Lass was the retail space in Chester for 22 years but closed in late 2022.
+There is now a dedicated space in the studio to view and purchase their work.

 Come discover fused glass tableware, giftware, and home accents that are not only inspired, but will inspire your own creativity.